Table of Contents

 - Found in a general reference book or dictionary.

-Here are a few rules to help you decide what does need to be cited:
+When in doubt, cite the source.
+Here are a few rules to help you decide what needs to be cited:

 - Quotations, paraphrases, and summaries.